jeremytammik/tbc/a/1806_effective_filter.md

 twitter:

- in the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon http://bit.ly/combiningedges
+Support for rooms and spaces in the Forge model derivative API and effective filtered element collectors in the #RevitAPI #DynamoBim @AutodeskForge @AutodeskRevit #bim #ForgeDevCon http://bit.ly/effectivecollector

 I successfully made it from Switzerland to Paris and the Forge accelerator in spite of the French strikes.
 My only worry is how to get back again tomorrow.